 Lately, I've been cutting back on carbs.
-I really missed spaghetti but found a marvelous substitute.
+I missed spaghetti but found a great substitute.
 You guessed it.
 Spaghetti squash did the trick.
-Simply add either fresh tomatoes for the sauce or use organic tomato paste.
+Add either fresh tomatoes for the sauce or use organic tomato paste.
 Grate some parmesan cheese for a delicious flavor and enjoy without the guilt.

 Here's another idea for butternut squash: